Frequently asked questions

 The policy will be on an annual basis which means that you will need to renew your policy each year.
 You will be able to do this simply by logging in to the Members area of the website and paying the premium for the new policy period.
 You must ensure that you tell us of any changes to your activities as described in your insurance policy as this may affect your cover.

 If you want to amend your policy, you will simply need to log in to the Members area of the website in order to make the appropriate change, however you may be required to contact us for certain changes- this will be made clear to you when making your request.

-If you would like to cancel your Kennel Club Insurance policy, you will simply need to contact us on 01206 711 789.
+If you would like to cancel your Kennel Club Insurance policy, please send a formal email to KCCustomerSupport@howdengroup.com instructing us to cancel your cover.
+The email should contain your name, policy number, cancellation date and the reason why you wish to cancel.
 In the event that you do change your mind after purchasing your policy, you have 14 days to cancel the policy and, providing that no claims have been made, receive a full refund.
 After that period you can cancel your policy by giving 30 days notice and you will receive a refund of the premium for the remaining portion of the period of insurance after the effective date of cancellation for which you have already paid.